confluentinc/workshop-tableflow-databricks/labs/LAB2_cloud_deployment/LAB2.md

 Your journey continues in **[LAB 3: Tableflow and Connector Setup](../LAB3_tableflow_and_connector/LAB3.md)** where you will:

-1. **Configure Oracle XStream Connector**: Set up real-time change data capture from Oracle to Confluent Cloud
+1. **Configure PostgreSQL CDC Connector**: Set up real-time change data capture from PostgreSQL to Confluent Cloud
 2. **Enable Tableflow Integration**: Connect Confluent Cloud with Databricks Unity Catalog for automated Delta Lake sync
 3. **Generate Realistic Data**: Deploy Shadow Traffic to create authentic customer behavior patterns